sails101/contribute-to-sails101/README.md

 [http://localhost:1337/flash/home](http://localhost:1337/flash/home) cannot be accessed without logging in.
 You will be redirected to login page ([http://localhost:1337/login](http://localhost:1337/login)).
 You can register for a new account at [http://localhost:1337/register](http://localhost:1337/register).

 [http://localhost:1337/flash/remotehome](http://localhost:1337/flash/remotehome) cannot be accessed without an API token.
 Hope you have already obtained your API token from `flash/home`.
-This should be present in any of the following ways:
+This should be present in the request in any of the following ways:

 1. As a query param: Example: [http://localhost:1337/flash/remotehome?access_token=<token>](http://localhost:1337/flash/remotehome?access_token=<token>)
 2. In the body: Example: `access_token: <token>`